Modulo factors with bounded degrees: Introduction

-In~\cite{Thomassen-2014}, Thomassen used Theorem~\ref{Inro:factor:thm:Thomassen} on even integers to deduce that every $(12k-7)$-edge-connected graph of even order has a bipartite modulo $k$-regular factor whose degrees are not divisible by $2k$.
-In Section~\ref{sec:modulo regular}, we prove that Thomassen's result holds also for $(10k-3)$-edge-connected essentially $(12k-7)$-edge-connected graphs.
-In addition, we improve the needed edge-connectivity to the following version for the existence of modulo $k$-regular factors. \begin{thm} {Every $(4k-1)$-edge-connected essentially $(6k-7)$-edge-connected graph admits a bipartite modulo $k$-regular factor. }\end{thm}
+In~\cite{Thomassen-2014}, Thomassen established a sufficient edge-connectivity condition for the existence of a special type of bipartite modulo $k$-regular factors by concluding the following result from Theorem~\ref{Inro:factor:thm:Thomassen}.
+In Section~\ref{sec:modulo regular}, we push down the needed edge-connectivity to $10k-3$ in essentially $(12k-7)$-edge-connected graphs.
+Moreover, we show that every $(4k-1)$-edge-connected essentially $(6k-7)$-edge-connected graph admits a bipartite modulo $k$-regular factor. \begin{thm}{\rm (\cite{Thomassen-2014})} \end{thm}